Meet the Board

 Allanah Kalafatelis - Head of Communications and Research - Tumuaki o te Whakawhiti Kōrero me te Rangahau

 Allanah is part of the Senior Leadership Team.
 She manages communications across all of NZ On Air’s functions.
 This includes media relations, website and social media management, and stakeholder engagement.
-She also manages research our research programme.
+She also manages our research programme.
 She has previously been Communications Manager at the Commerce Commission and had a 20-plus year career in journalism.
 She holds certificates in Broadcasting, Media Law for Senior Journalists, and Public Relations (PRINZ).

 allanah@nzonair.govt.nz